StrangeCoder1729/Basketball-Analysis/README.md

 --> Dataset was provided by the Mentor (the dataset is publicly available)

---> Mentor : Kirill Eremenko
+Mentor : Kirill Eremenko, Ligency I Team

+Udemy Course : R Programming A-Z™: R For Data Science With Real Exercises!